oreillymedia/ncsa-logparse/blog/part2.md

 	<*> (decimal <* period)
 	<*> decimal
 ~~~
-These functions use two attoparsec parsers: [``decimal``](https://hackage.haskell.org/package/attoparsec-0.13.0.1/docs/Data-Attoparsec-Text.html#v:decimal) and [``char ``](https://hackage.haskell.org/package/attoparsec-0.13.0.1/docs/Data-Attoparsec-ByteString-Char8.html#v:char) to handle parsing an IP address.
+These functions use two attoparsec parsers, [``decimal``](https://hackage.haskell.org/package/attoparsec-0.13.0.1/docs/Data-Attoparsec-Text.html#v:decimal) and [``char ``](https://hackage.haskell.org/package/attoparsec-0.13.0.1/docs/Data-Attoparsec-ByteString-Char8.html#v:char), to handle parsing an IP address.
 We begin by defining a utility function that we will end up using in a number of places.
 Sometimes we need to create a parser that will consume a single predefined character that we expect to encounter in a log line.
 Let's say we wanted one parser for a dash and one for a period.
-Attoparsec provides a useful function, `char` that will match a single specific character and fail on any other input:
+Attoparsec provides a useful function, `char`, that will match a single specific character and fail on any other input:

 ~~~Haskell
 period = char '.'